TradeMONSTER ReviewOpen an Account

 When it comes to powerful platforms for trading options, tradeMONSTER competes among the best in the industry.
 Built as a web-based platform, tradeMONSTER innovates and delivers speed, quality, ease-of-use and the tools needed for options traders to succeed.

-tradeMONSTER launched back in 2008 as a platform designed to complement optionMONSTER, a service that provides options education and market analysis.
-The broker was co-founded by Jon Najarian, Pete Najarian and Dirk Mueller, three pros who bring ample market experience and technology savviness to the table.
+TradeMONSTER launched back in 2008 as a platform designed to complement optionMONSTER, a service that provides options education and market analysis.
+The broker was co-founded by Jon Najarian, Pete Najarian and Dirk Mueller, three pros who bring ample market experience and technology savvy to the table.

-When conducting our review of tradeMONSTER, our primary goal was to find out whether the platform's feature-rich offering justified the expensive commission fees charged for trading options.
+When conducting our review of tradeMONSTER, my primary goal was to find out whether the platform's feature-rich offering justified the expensive minimum commission fees charged for trading options.

 Commissions & Fees

-All stock trades are a flat rate of $7.50 per trade, regardless of order type, size and stock price.
-This flat-rate commission structure is less expensive than big brokers such as TD Ameritrade, ETRADE and OptionsXpress, however, it’s more expensive than discount competitors OptionsHouse and TradeKing.
+All stock trades are a flat rate of $4.95 per trade, regardless of order type, size and stock price.
+This flat-rate commission structure is less expensive than all the big brokers such as TD Ameritrade, ETRADE, Scottrade, etc.

 One fee that really stands out for trading equities at tradeMONSTER is the post-market hours trading fee.
 For any trades made in pre- or post-market hours trading, there is an additional charge of $.015 per share.
-This is a big deterrent for experienced investors, as most traders place trades at some point during pre- or post-hours.
+This is an archaic fee that clients should be aware of when placing trades, especially during earnings season.

-For options trades, the broker charges $.50 per contract with a $12.50 minimum for single leg and $15.00 for multi-leg trades.
+For options trades, the broker charges $.50 per contract with a $12.50 minimum for single leg and $15 for multi-leg trades.
 This minimum is a pricey proposition for clients who only trade, on average, a few contracts each time.
-Out of the 17 brokers included in our 2013 Online Broker Review, only OptionsXpress had a higher fee for trading one contract.
+Out of the 17 brokers included in our 2014 Review, only OptionsXpress had a higher fee for trading one contract.

 Minimums aside though, once five contracts or more are being traded, tradeMONSTER's option commission structure quickly becomes a great value.
-Instead of being the most expensive for one contract, tradeMONSTER drops to seventh for five contracts.
-Trade 50 contracts and tradeMONSTER is the cheapest option available, next to competitor OptionsHouse.
+Instead of being the most expensive for one contract, tradeMONSTER drops to seventh for 10 contracts.
+Trade 50 contracts and tradeMONSTER is the third cheapest option available, with OptionsHouse being the lowest cost option.

 |Mutual Funds ($)||$15.00||$9.95||$9.95||$49.99|